 Please check through the FAQ section below which has the answers to most queries we receive.

 The Lancashire Speed Management Group (a partnership between many of the LRSP partners including the local authority and the police) will consider the information provided by those raising concerns about speeding, along with the casualty record, speed of vehicles and other local factors to determine what action we will take.

-To submit a speed concern please click here
+To submit a speed concern about a location please click here

 To view the outcomes of previously assessed roads please click here